 Read on for more information on these services and the ways you can watch Freeform without a cable TV subscription.

 How to Watch Freeform without Cable

 As with most content on cable today, there are alternate ways to enjoy the channels and shows you want without forking over mountains of cash to a cable TV provider.
-Here are a few of the cable subscription free ways you can stream Freeform online.
+Here are a few of the cable TV subscription-free ways you can stream Freeform online.

 Freeform on Sling TV

-Sling TV is available on Roku, Amazon Fire TV, Chromecast and more, so it’s not a problem to enjoy Freeform on a TV, tablet, computer, or other smart devices.
-There are more channels than I’ve mentioned available on Sling TV than what I’ve mentioned here.
+Sling TV is available on Roku, Amazon Fire TV, Chromecast, and more, so it’s not a problem to enjoy Freeform on a TV, tablet, computer, or other smart devices.
+There are more channels available on Sling TV than what I’ve mentioned here.
 To find out more about what Sling TV has to offer, and more information about Sling TV device compatibility, check out this detailed review of Sling TV.

 Watch Freeform on Hulu